shopware/docs/products/paas/index.md

 When your repository is set up correctly, you are ready to [push and deploy your project](build-deploy) to the PaaS environment.

-After your first deploy, the Storefront for your website will not work directly.
-You will have to [set up the building of the theme](theme-build) for frontend assets to be generated correctly.

 Finally, you can look into setting up [Elasticsearch](elasticsearch), [RabbitMQ](rabbitmq) and/or [Fastly](fastly) to further enhance the performance of your PaaS project.